Funeral insurance for pensioners - Compare your options from leading Australian insurers, with no medical required

 Cover for what is really needed

-Funeral insurance provides cover for the final expenses and cuts out all the bells and whistles of more comprehensive plans with higher premiums.
+Funeral insurance for pensioners provides cover for the final expenses and cuts out all the bells and whistles of more comprehensive plans with higher premiums.

 It isn’t always easy for people over the age of 60 and even 50 to take out life insurance.
 Pre-existing medical conditions can hold back many people back from getting cover in place and if they do get cover they will often have a premium loading applied to account for the additional risk.
 This means that life insurance for people in this age group is often quite costly.
 Funeral cover can provide an affordable means of getting some insurance in place so that your family is not left with a hefty funeral bill and can say goodbye without taking on any financial pressure.